Fancy an adventure but don’t want to go too far? These National Trust sites may be just what you’ve been looking for.

 Marsden Moor Estate

-A mind-boggling expanse of Yorkshire moorland in the South Pennines, Marsden Moor Estate is a magnificent National Trust attraction between Leeds and Manchester that focuses on nature rather than architecture.
-In just an hour in the car, you can find yourself in the middle of these beautifully rugged surroundings.
+An expanse of Yorkshire moorland, Marsden Moor Estate is a magnificent National Trust attraction between Leeds and Manchester that focuses on nature rather than architecture.
+Within an hour, you can find yourself in the middle of these beautifully rugged surroundings.
 With over 5,000 acres of open land to explore, it’s the perfect opportunity to get away from the hustle and bustle of the city and fill your lungs with some fresh air.

 Marsden Moor Estate, Station Road, Marsden, Huddersfield, West Yorkshire, HD7 6DH.